-She notes that her loom stand is not very stable.
-I attended a rigid heddle weaving workshop at the Mid Atlantic Fiber Association's 2019 conference and half the participants complained that their looms were wobbly on their stands.
-So if you are thinking of purchasing a loom with a stand, test drive it before you buy!
+She notes that her loom stand is not very stable, and I noted other people with the same problem when I attended a rigid heddle weaving workshop at the Mid Atlantic Fiber Association's 2019 conference.
+Half the participants in my workshop complained that their looms were wobbly on their stands.
+So if you are thinking of purchasing a loom with a stand, test drive it before you buy.

 Ria mentions that her loom doesn't allow for "double heddles" - what does this mean?
 Some rigid heddle looms can support two heddles instead of just one.
 This allows you to weave even more types of structures than using a single heddle and pickup sticks allow.
 (Note that this still allows for a lot of structures!)
 One example of the benefits of using 2 heddles is double weave, a structure that allows you to weave double the width of fabric on your loom.

 She references The Weaver's Idea Book written by Jane Patrick, the former editor of Handwoven Magazine.
 At my beginner weaving class, I was told that if you only ever purchase one book on rigid heddle weaving, this is the one!